Allan-QLB/sps4j/README.md

   </dependencies>
   ```

 - **Implement the plugin interface and add annotations** (The `@Sps4jPlugin` annotation's `tags` can include `SpringBoot2AppPlugin.TAG_SPRING_MVC`.
 This will start the plugin as a Spring MVC application, allowing you to expose web endpoints.
-Currently, Tomcat and Jetty are supported as the web server).
+Currently, Tomcat, Jetty (Spring Mvc) and Netty (WebFlux) are supported as the web server).
     ```java
     @Sps4jPlugin(
         name = "spring-hello",